 Test the Event Code

 To test the code, make a change to the text in the named merged cells, then press Enter.
 The row height should adjust automatically.

-Is this something that you’ll use in your workbooks?
+Is this code, to AutoFit merged cell row height, something that you’ll use in your workbooks?
 Please let me know in the comments.